sohaibafifi/dotfiles/README.markdown

 ====================

 Personal repository of dotfiles.
 This is for those settings that migrate well from machine to machine and that I consider safe to publish.
-You're welcome to use them, but you'll probably want to fork it to remove anything peculiar to me or my setup that I've left in here.
+You’re welcome to use them, but you’ll probably want to fork it to remove anything peculiar to me or my setup that I’ve left in here.

     $ git clone git://github.com/tejr/dotfiles.git ~/.dotfiles

-It's more likely you'll want to read the configuration files and find snippets relevant to your particular workflow.
+It’s more likely you’ll want to read the configuration files and find snippets relevant to your particular workflow.

 Installation
 ------------

-There's an installation script, but it's pretty bare-bones, so don't run it without reading it first.
-You'll need to have a recent enough version of Git to support [submodules][1] for this to work.
+There’s an installation script, but it’s pretty bare-bones, so don’t run it without reading it first.
+You’ll need to have a recent enough version of Git to support [submodules][1] for this to work.

     $ ~/.dotfiles/install